JosephCottam/AbstractRendering/AbstractRendering/README.txt

-To build: ant jar
+To build: ant build
-To build documentation: ant doc
+To build just core: ant core

+Simple demo application:
-To execute demo application: java -jar AR.jar
+java -jar ARDemo.jar

-To Use:
-Select a reduction function from the top-left drop-down.
-Select a transfer function from the top-right drop-down.
+Select a preset data configuration.
-The transfer and reduction must have the same value in parenthesis (this indicates the type of the aggregates produced).
-Datasets can be selected from the bottom-left drop-down.
+Shifting between treatments, notice the difference in render time when shifting datasets (thus incurring aggregates creation) and when changing transfer functions (reusing the aggregates).

+Triple-click on the main plot area to zoom-extents.

-A JSON encoding of int-aggregates can be saved with the bottom-right button.
+A JSON encoding of int-aggregates can be saved with the "Export Aggregates" button.
 If saved as "aggregates.json" in the TransferJS directory, this file will be used as the dataset for the pixel-shader implementation.

+For a more full-featured application: java -jar ARdemo.jar -ext

+This application allows exploration of your own data and various treatments.
+However, there are combinations that will not work (for example, glyph-parallel rendering requires a list-based glyph container type).
+No effort is made to guide the selection of appropriate values in the more complex application.
+Plot area navigation and aggregate exports work as in the simpler demo application.